 Former PhD students:

 Dr. Cen Wan completed his PhD in 2016.
-The title of his PhD Thesis was "Novel Hierarchical Feature Selection Methods for Classification and Their Application to Datasets of Ageing-Related Genes.
-After his PhD, he became a post-doctoral researcher at University College London (UCL).
+The title of his PhD Thesis was "Novel Hierarchical Feature Selection Methods for Classification and Their Application to Datasets of Ageing-Related Genes".

 Dr. Fernando Otero completed his PhD in 2010.
 The title of his PhD Thesis was "New Ant Colony Optimisation Algorithms for Hierarchical Classification of Protein Functions".
 After his PhD, Fernando worked as a post-doc research associate at Kent, and he is now a Lecturer at the School of Computing, University of Kent (Medway campus)."